microsoft/do-client/README.md

 > sudo ./deliveryoptimization-agent-tests --gtest_filter=DownloadManagerTests*
 ```

-The test executable for the SDK is located the sdk build output as well
+The test executable for the SDK is located in the sdk build output as well

 ```markdown
 > cd /tmp/build-deliveryoptimization-sdk/linux-debug/sdk-cpp/tests